jordancampbell23/small-cap-large-cap/README.md

-# small-cap-large-cap
+# Materials

-Materials
+  - App Link
-•	App Link
+  - Code
-•	Code
+  - Pre-Work:
-•	Pre-Work:
+  -   Data (run the EDA code)
-o	Data (run the EDA code)
+  -
 	Look through and run the EDA file to get a sense of the data o	Shiny (check out the following code and documentation) 	Open up the utilities folder (we’re only utilizing the data_card() function)